VincentToups/gazelle/README.md

 The meaning of a single symbol is to take the external symbol in the imported module and map it onto a local symbol.
-The list with a single symbol as the same meaning.
+The list with a single symbol has the same meaning.
 When two symbols are present, the first designates the name of an entity in the module and the second designates the local name.